aglowinthefield/mo2-fomod-plus/README.md

 A total rewrite of the FOMOD installer.
 Supports all features of the original FOMOD installer, and adds a few new ones.

 **Features**
+- FOMOD window keeps the size you choose between installs.
 - Filter by mods installed via FOMOD.

 ![filter](doc/filter.png)